 In "The Vampires of Venice" we get lots of Les Yay from Signora Calvierri, who is basically a dominatrix-y older woman surrounded by sexy younger women who she regularly drinks blood from.
 (At one point this included Amy.)

-Adric was briefly mentioned before, but not in his own entry, which he certainly has enough Ho Yay factor with both Four AND Five to qualify for.
-Lots of longing glances, and thoroughly unneccesary compliments of the Doctor, such as one bit where he says something along the lines of "Oh, Doctor, your handwriting is just lovely," in this really quite suggestive way.
+Adric has huge Ho Yay with both Four AND Five.
+Lots of longing glances, and thoroughly unnecessary compliments of the Doctor, such as one bit where he says something along the lines of "Oh, Doctor, your handwriting is just lovely", in this really quite suggestive way.
 Not to mention his persistent daddy issues with just about any powerful male figure the team encounters, evil or not.
-(The fact that actor Matthew Waterhouse is gay certainly helps.)
+(Not really relevant, but his actor Matthew Waterhouse is gay.)

 In the 2011 Comic Relief Red Nose Day mini episode "Time": Amy Pond and Amy Pond.